 Drowsiness can be hard to recognize, as we can’t predict sleep when we’re tired at the wheel.
 Fatigue can creep up on us, and we may not realize it until it’s too late.

-If you experience any of the following symptoms when driving, you must act immediately:
+If you experience the following symptoms when driving, act immediately:

 Symptoms like these should never be ignored.